First-year Seminar Registration

 Important Scheduling Guidelines Regarding First-year Seminars:

-- Successful completion of Writing 5 (or Writing 2-3) is a prerequisite for enrollment in a First-year Seminar.
+- Successful completion of Writing 5 (or its approved equivalents) is a prerequisite for enrollment in a First-year Seminar (or Humanities 2).